pombase/website/src/docs/datasets/index.md

 All of the datasets curated and compiled by PomBase are accessible from this page.
-These include genome sequence and features, protein features, associations to ontology terms, browser data, manually curated orthologs and gene names and identifiers.
+These include genome sequence and features, protein features, associations to ontology terms, browser data, manually curated orthologs, gene symbols and identifiers.

 If you cannot locate a dataset of interest please contact the [helpdesk](mailto:${helpdesk_address}).